barryclark/jekyll-now/_posts/2018-3-3-Trap-Generator-1.md

 **Intro to the Trap Music Genre**
 ------

-*The United Parcel Service and the people at the post office* *didn’t call you back because you had cloudy piss*
-*So now you back at the trap just that, trapped*
+*The United Parcel Service and the people at the post office/* *didn’t call you back because you had cloudy piss/* *So now you back at the trap just that, trapped/*
-*Go on and marinate on that for a minute*

-*SpottieOttieDopaliscious - Outkast*
+*Go on and marinate on that for a minute* *SpottieOttieDopaliscious - Outkast*

-Trap music is a sub genre of hip hop, which emerged in the early aughts with Atlanta-based rappers like Young Jeezy and Gucci Mane and now includes rappers like Lil Yachty and Migos, describes the cycle of poverty and the ‘trap’: a place where drugs are dealt.
+Trap music is a sub genre of hip hop, which emerged in the early aughts with Atlanta-based rappers like Young Jeezy and Gucci Mane and now includes rappers like Lil Yachty and Migos, describes the cycle of poverty and the ‘trap’ (a place where drugs are dealt).
 In addition to the subject matter of the lyrics, trap music also has common lyrical and beat characteristics throughout the genre, which has given it the reputation for being repetitive and formulaic amongst music critics and fans:

 > the formula [for trap] has become almost comically predictable: Open with an ambient intro that encompasses the song’s main
 > theme, build the groove with some vocal booth ad-libs and producer drops, then open up with the beat track.
 Now, throw in a